 Through regular assessments, tailored resources and training, Murray PHN supports local providers – including allied health, aged care, general practice and pharmacy – to measure and improve their digital health maturity.

 Following the successful rollout of the 2023 Digital Health Maturity Assessment, Murray PHN is again inviting residential aged care facilities, community pharmacies and allied health providers to take part.
-Invitations will be emailed on 26 March 2026.
+Invitations were emailed on 26 March 2026.
 If you do not receive your individual link, contact our Digital Health team.
-General practice assessments will open on 28 April 2026.
+General practice assessments opened on 28 April 2026.

 What is digital health maturity?